opendistro/for-elasticsearch-docs/docs/sql/index.md

 When you return data in CSV format, each row corresponds to a *document*, and each column corresponds to a *field*.
 Conceptually, you might find it useful to think of each Elasticsearch index as a database table.

-## About the elasticsearch-sql plugin

-SQL uses an enhanced version of the [elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql) plugin, which translates SQL to the Elasticsearch query DSL.
-For supported SQL features, see [Operations](operations).

 ## User interfaces

 You can test queries using **Dev Tools** in Kibana (`https://<host>:5601`).